42cc/django-ripple-auth/README.md

 1. Add **ripple_auth** to INSTALLED_APPS
 2. Add 'ripple_auth.backend.RippleAuthBackend' to AUTHENTICATION_BACKENDS
-3. Also you need to add following to template:
-    * AngularJS
-    * angular-route

-4. Add sjcl library and it's dependencies to to login template:
+3. Add all dependencies to login template using templatetag:

         {% load dra_scripts %}